 In 2002 as part of the original Local Code of Corporate Governance, Dover District Council adopted a Risk Management Strategy.
-This document shows the role both Members and Officers have in the identification and minimisation of risk.
-Key risks are recorded in a Corporate Risk Register and are then subject to periodic review.
-This strategy was reviewed as part of the 2007 update and following the Delivering Effective Services Review, risk assessments were given a bronze status meaning that detailed risk assessments will be undertaken on major corporate activities and projects at key deliverable stages.
+This strategy was reviewed by the Governance Committee in September 2011.
+It shows the role both Members and Officers have in the identification and minimisation of risk.
+Risks are recorded in a Corporate Risk Register and are then subject to regular review.